qdrant/landing_page/qdrant-landing/content/documentation/faq/server-issues.md

 ### The server stopped responding via HTTP.

 If you indexed a large number of points and there is not response, try debugging.
-If no information is available in debug.
+If no information is available in debug, please contact support on Discord with all the necessary information to reproduce the issue.

 ### Qdrant Docker fails to start repeatedly on Ubuntu 20.04